PelleLille/hsl-docs/func_eod.rst

 	   * **index** (number) The index of the header, from the top, starting at zero.

-  .. function:: MIME.remove()
+  .. function:: MIMEPart.remove()

 	  Remove this MIME part.

 	  :rtype: none

-  .. function:: MIME.getBody([options])
+  .. function:: MIMEPart.getBody([options])

 	  Get the body (content) of a MIME part.
 The content will be decoded according to the `Content-Transfer-Encoding` header.
-If the body size is bigger than 1 MiB, the type `none` is returned.

 	  :param array options: an options array
 	  :return: the body content